Snacking can make or break us. With the right snacks we can feel on track and energized. But the wrong snacks can really mess up our days.

 Nuts or nut butters (in single-serving amounts): Throw them in a baggie, or opt for readily-made single-servings packs – roasted & salted is generally fine by me.
 Choose a variety of nuts to get all the benefits – no one nut is better than another.

 Hard Boiled Eggs: Did you know hard boiled eggs last a whole week?
 Make a dozen on the weekend (only peel them when you’re ready to eat them).
 Just be aware of the smell haha!
 Top them with Trader Joe’s Everything But the Bagel seasoning or grated Parmesan cheese.

 Single-serving Cheeses: I LOVE string cheese and other single-serving cheeses like slices of cheese or round cheese in wax.
 So filling and tasty!

 Jerky: Seriously one of my favorite filling snacks.
 So tasty and great protein.
-I love Trader Joe's regular (not teriyaki flavored) turkey jerky, and the brand Simply Snackin that you can find on Amazon.
+I love Trader Joe’s regular (not teriyaki flavored) turkey jerky and Epic “Strips”.

 Greek Yogurt or Skyr: These great single-serving options are full of high-quality protein, often probiotics, and are usually great sources of calcium.
 Opt for plain varieties and add your frozen fruit, or look for food companies who are using less added sugar!